peacefulpixel/articles/articles/the-issue-of-null/article.md

 # The issue of null

 In 2009 [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare) has declared that invention of nullability was his ["Billion dollar mistake"](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/).
 "This has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years" he said.
 It's hard to find an opinion which could disagree with that, especially if their primary language is high-level (Java/C#/etc...).
-Popular authors and programmer refers to that Tony Hoare quote that I started with.
+Popular authors and programmers are also refers to that Tony Hoare quote that I started with.
 At the moment of 2023 it's more like a good practice or even convention to avoid ``null``s in your code.
 Why?
 Let's find it out.

-**Disclaimer:** I will use Java as an example language, but most of the text and code are appliable to any other language that has a ``null`` keyword.
+**Disclaimer:** I will use Java as an example language, but most of the text and code are appliable to any other language that has a ``null``/``nil`` keyword.
 If I mention some class or library/framework, you may google "${ClassLibName} C# alternative" and I promise you find something similar.

 ## Exploring the issue

 The ``null`` by itself is a unique value for any type (excluding primitives) and could be assigned at any time.
-Technically, that is manifestation of the ["dynamic typing system"](https://en.wikipedia.org/wiki/Type_system#Dynamic_type_checking_and_runtime_type_information) but for most languages it's more like an only dynamic exception of the static typing system.
+Technically, that is manifestation of the [dynamic typing system](https://en.wikipedia.org/wiki/Type_system#Dynamic_type_checking_and_runtime_type_information) but for most languages it's more like an only dynamic exception of the static typing system.
 Although, it still bringing all the dynamic typing downsides to the language and here they are.

 ### You may get not what you expect